openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_dynamic_shapes.md

  - Arbitrary number of detections in object detection models output

 There are various tricks to address input dynamic dimensions through combining multiple pre-reshaped models and input data padding.
-The tricks are sensitive to model internals, do not always give optimal performance and cumbersome.
+The tricks are sensitive to model internals.
+They do not always give optimal performance and are cumbersome.
-Short overview of the methods you can find [here](ov_without_dynamic_shapes.md).
+You will find a short overview of the methods [here](ov_without_dynamic_shapes.md).
-Apply those methods only if native dynamic shape API described in the following sections doesn't work for you or doesn't give desired performance.
+Apply those methods only if the native dynamic shape API described in the following sections does not work for you or does not perform as desired.

-The decision about using dynamic shapes should be based on proper benchmarking of real application with real data.
+The decision about using dynamic shapes should be based on proper benchmarking of a real application with a real data.
-That's because unlike statically shaped models, inference of dynamically shaped ones takes different inference time depending on input data shape or input tensor content.
+For unlike statically shaped models, inference of dynamically shaped ones takes different inference time depending on input data shape or input tensor content.
-Also using the dynamic shapes can bring more overheads in memory and running time per each inference call depending on hardware plugin and model used.
+Also, using the dynamic shapes can bring more overheads in memory and running time per each inference call, depending on a hardware plugin and a used model.

 ## Dynamic Shapes without Tricks